 Air Hub: Engineering healthy indoor environments aims to build research capacity to understand what is in particulate matter (PM2.5) inside, what its health impacts are, and what we should do about it.
 Although we know that PM2.
 5 is a significant contributor to ill health, we know little about the constituents (and therefore toxicology) of particulate matter in our buildings.
 The network will run for two years with a series of online and in-person workshops, sandpits and pilot studies.

-We are are excited to announce that applications are now open for our Air Hub Sandpit!
+We are are excited to announce our Air Hub Sandpit!

 This two-day, in-person event will bring together a diverse group of participants to collaborate on innovative research ideas to better understand particulate matter in indoor environments.
 Attendees will develop proposals for feasibility studies, with a total of £150,000 available to fund approximately three successful projects.